 The deliverable for this phase comes in the form of a released business software product.

 They compare the outcome with the supposed business value.
-If there is any room for improvement, they identify it and advise on how to accomplish it.
+If there is room for improvement, they identify it and advise on how to accomplish it.

-Gathering Users’ Feedback
+Gathering User Feedback

 Delivering the Next Backlog

-Based on the received feedback, the BA will now shape the volume of business issues that need improvement.
+Based on the feedback, the BA will now shape the volume of business issues that need improvement.
 They can recommend changes, including the removal of unwanted elements.

-This is how the backlog for the new development round comes into focus.
+It is how the backlog for the new development round comes into focus.
 The deliverable will be an improved business software product.

 Summing up, here is a quick visual overview of business analyst tasks on a software development project: